 Cool season veggies can generally be planted in Spring as soon as the soil can be worked and again in the Fall.
 They don’t do so well during the hot months of Summer.

-Radish: They sprout easily and quickly, and can be harvested in just three to four weeks.
+They sprout easily and quickly, and can be harvested in just three to four weeks.
 Almost instant success!
-Make successive plantings every 10-14 days through mid-Spring for continuous harvest.
-Radish leaves are edible, too.
-[Buy seeds]

-Arugula: This spicy green grows easily in pots.
+This spicy green grows easily in pots.
 Let some of the plants go to seed and you’ll find it popping up all over the place.
-It can be served raw in simple salads or cooked, but perhaps our favorite way to use it is scattered atop a fresh homemade pizza.
-[Buy seeds]
+An easy to grow vegetable that also sows itself?
+Double win!